-Set aside 30 minutes at least 3 times per week for physical activity with your kids.
-Also, try and plan at least one family activity every weekend.
-It can be simple, like taking the little ones to the playground–or even more challenging, like an all-day hike with your teenager.
-One key to getting kids moving is planning time for physical activities.
-Make it a part of your after-school or after-dinner routine so they can plan for this time in their day.
-Try to offer a variety of family activities, both competitive and noncompetitive.
-Exploring different ways to move will help children find exercises they enjoy and want to stick with for the long run.
+Make time to play.
+Set aside 30 minutes each day for fun physical activity with your kids or try to plan at least one family activity every weekend.
+It can be simple, like taking the little ones to the playground–or more challenging, like a hike with your teenager.
+By planning time for regular physical activities, you make it a part of your child’s daily routine so they can plan for this time in their day.
+Try to offer a variety of family activities.
+Exploring different ways to move will help children find exercises they enjoy and want to stick with in the long run.

+Sing and dance while you clean.
 Set aside time to do household chores as a family.
 Play music as you clean, and take turns choosing favorite songs.
 Younger children can pick up toys or sweep floors while dancing with the broom.
 Older kids can dust, vacuum, and help make beds.

+Make yard work less of a chore for more family exercise.
 Enjoy seasonal yard work together.
 Rake leaves, plant a garden, make a snow fort, or see who can shovel the fastest.
 No matter the weather, you can make yard work a fun family activity!